techquest/isw-laravel-sdk/README.md

     - The user selects a bank
     - A USSD code is generated
     - User types the USSD code on their mobile device and follows the prompt.
-- **Verve Wallet:** The user can login to their verve wallet if they have one
+- **Verve Wallet:** The user can login to their verve wallet if they have one.
 3. The user gets a prompt indicating a successful or a failed transaction.

 ## Usage